tributech-solutions/tributech-docs/docs/architecture/dataspace-kit-explained.md

 ## The building blocks for a DataSpace Ecosystem

 The Tributech DataSpace Kit consists of three building blocks that allows you to create your own DataSpace Ecosystem or to join an existing one.
-These building blocks are the DataSpace Coordinator, DataSpace Node and DataSpace Agent.
+These building blocks are the DataSpace Hub, DataSpace Node and DataSpace Agent.

-Every ecosystem consists of one single DataSpace Coordinator, a DataSpace Node for each participating stakeholder integrated in his infrastructure (cloud, hybrid or on-premise) and DataSpace Agents integrated into  each data source/device that requires the data verification and tracing capabilities.
+Every ecosystem consists of one single DataSpace Hub, a DataSpace Node for each participating stakeholder integrated in his infrastructure (cloud, hybrid or on-premise) and DataSpace Agents integrated into  each data source/device that requires the data verification and tracing capabilities.

 ![DataSpace Kit - Building Blocks](img/dataspace-kit-schema.png)
 *Fig.1: DataSpace Kit Building Blocks & Schema*

 The distributed components of the DataSpace Kit are connected via channels to exchange the different kinds of data within an ecosystem.
 APIs provide an interface for the data integration within the infrastructure of each connected stakeholder.

-## DataSpace Coordinator
+## DataSpace Hub

-The DataSpace Coordinator provides the metadata storage and the public key infrastucture that is required for setting up an ecosystem of DataSpace Nodes, he is responsible for:
+The DataSpace Hub provides the metadata storage and the public key infrastucture that is required for setting up an ecosystem of DataSpace Nodes, he is responsible for:

 - storing the metadata of published datasets
 - adding new DataSpace Nodes to the ecosystem